- There are three fundamental drivers of cost with AWS:

 - AWS offers pay-as-you-go for pricing.

-- For certain services like Amazon EC2 and Amazon RDS, you can invest in reserved capacity.
+- For certain services like Amazon EC2, Amazon EMR, and Amazon RDS, you can invest in reserved capacity.
 With Reserved Instances, you can save up to 75% over equivalent on-demand capacity.
 When you buy Reserved Instances, the larger the upfront payment, the greater the discount.

 - With the All Upfront option, you pay for the entire Reserved Instance term with one upfront payment.
 This option provides you with the largest discount compared to On-Demand instance pricing.